zackees/transcribe-anything/README.md

 Uses whisper AI so this is state of the art translation service - completely free. 🤯🤯🤯

 If you install from `pip install transcribe-anything` then by default it will install the CPU version only.

-To enable the GPU version, you *must install by cloning the github and running `install_cuda.sh` script, due to security lockdowns that can't be bypassed (pypi only allows dependencies within the ecosystem).
-Please note that whatever torch version you have will be purged with `install_cuda.sh` script.
+To enable the GPU version, you *must install by cloning the github and running `python install_cuda.py` script.
+Please note that whatever torch version you have will be purged with `install_cuda.py` script.

 # Usage